UNFORTUNATELY THERE IS A NATIONAL PROBLEM WITH THE CHEMICALS USED BY LABORATORIES WHEN TESTING BLOOD SAMPLES.

 Welcome to our website where we hope you will find enhanced convenience added to first class healthcare.
 Find out when we are open and how to see a member of the team.
 We’ve made life a little easier with practice updates, news on the latest health issues and even access to repeat medication all at your fingertips.

 During Covid-19 we ask that patients do not come to the surgery unless invited to do so by the practice.
 We are trying to protect vulnerable patients, and practice staff.
 We have also reduced some of our services so that we can focus on managing patients with Covid-19.
 We are still able to assess and advise patients remotely about any concerns that they have which are not Covid-19 related.
 You can contact the surgery to get advice and assessment by telephone.
-If a clinician thinks that you need to be seen they can arrange for an appropriate appointment or perform a video consultation
+If a clinician thinks that you need to be seen they can arrange for an appropriate face to face appointment or perform a video consultation

 Important information about the coronavirus (COVID-19)